hirusha-adi/duca-ctf/docs/architechture.md

 This document describes how the DUCA CTF platform is structured, how its major subsystems interact, and how it is deployed in production.

+See also the [documentation index](./README.md), [admin guide](./admin.md), and [developer guide](./developers.md).

 ![](./images/architechture_all.png)

 ## Overview

 DUCA CTF is a self-hosted capture-the-flag platform built for the Deakin University Cybersecurity Association.
+Play is **individual only** — there is no team model in the schema or UI.
 It is a **monolithic Next.js application** backed by **PostgreSQL** (persistent state) and **Redis** (shared ephemeral state).
 There is no separate API server or background worker process — API routes, server components, and SSE streams all run inside the same Next.js process.

 ```
 ┌─────────────────────────────────────────────────────────────────────┐